-Bowdoin’s mental health services targets body and spirit wellness in addition to mental and emotional through services like acupuncture, reflexology, Chinese medicine, integrative medicine approaches and message.
-The Wellness Center offers an array of yoga, Tai Chi/Qigong and meditation classes throughout the week as well.
+Bowdoin’s mental health services target body and spirit wellness in addition to mental and emotional through services like acupuncture, reflexology, Chinese medicine, integrative medicine approaches, and message.
+The Wellness Center offers an array of yoga, Tai Chi/Qigong, and meditation classes throughout the week as well.
 Seminars, workshops, and retreats are offered in the evenings and on weekdays to educate students about a range of wellness and health-improving practices.

 As the school rated No.1 in The Princeton Review’s 2013 list of colleges with the happiest students, Rice continues to live up to it’s ranking with it food and fitness options.

 Rice Dining Services’ mission is simple: “Culinary excellence.”
 The options for vegetables on Rice’s menus are never-ending with items like marinated tofu with jicama, yucca fries, turmeric potatoes, and chickpea masala.
 Vegetarian and vegan options are always available and all of Rice dining is trans-fat free.
 Over 90 percent of the food on campus is made from scratch in the dining halls, and about 30 percent of Rice’s food budget is used for local purchases.
 The campus also hosts a weekly farmers market.
 The Plate Method program offers students an easy way to visualize a well-portioned and healthy dinner without counting calories.